-First we are glad to hear that you are interested in our community management service!
-As far as pricing goes with regard to our services, well it’s not as simple as a fixed rated per home.
+We are glad to hear that you are interested in our community management service!
+As far as pricing goes concerning our services, it’s not as simple as a fixed rated per home.
 We look at the needs of your community and price our services accordingly.
 The last thing you want to have is a contract with a management company that doesn’t understand your community and what it takes to run smoothly.
 No one price fits all.

 We do not offer accounting-only services.

-All account changes (such as address, name changes or additions to deed) need to be submitted in writing.
-Please include property address and indicate what changes may be needed.
+All account changes (such as an address, name changes or additions to the deed) need to be submitted in writing.
+Please include the property address and indicate what changes may be needed.
 Please send any changes to firstname.lastname@example.org.
-Name changes should be accompanied by copy of marriage/divorce certificate as well.
+Name changes should be accompanied by a copy of the marriage/divorce certificate as well.
 Changes of ownership will only occur once a deed has been recorded with the county assessor’s office and web site.

 Depending on the community you live in, you may be required to complete an ARF application (Architectural Review Form).
 You can find this form by logging into your SenEarthCo® account.
 The approval process varies from community to community.
 Please refer to your covenants or feel free to contact a member of our team for more detailed information.